galetaire/spahousing/pages/posts/realprice.md

 # Notes on the real value calculations

-The real value is the measure that takes into account the time period's inflation rate.
-The purpose of the real value is to remove the price effect from a data series or change nominal data to real value data.
+The real value is the measure that takes into account the time period's inflation rate, being the purpose to remove the price effect from a data series.
 It is important to clarify how the real value has been calculated in every visualization, since different methods have been used depending on each indicator goal.

-Three different methods have been used for three different visualizations:
+3 different methods have been used for 3 different visualizations:

 - Real change rate, used in the [Multivariate model](posts/multivariate).
 - Real value, used in the [Price topic](posts/price).
 - Real value overrated, used in the [Rainbow model](posts/rainbow).

-For example purposes, here we have a real data sample:
+A real data sample, for example purposes:

 | Year | Nominal value | Nominal change % | CPI | CPI 100 =1985
 | --- | --- | --- | --- |